 Master of Science degrees at Otago are research-based and are designed to equip you either to move into employment well prepared with advanced knowledge and strong research skills, or to advance seamlessly to a doctoral study programme.

-Two year MSc - by Papers and Thesis
+Two year MSc in Food Science – by papers and thesis

-The two-year Research Masters, which includes a papers and a thesis year, is for those who have completed a bachelors degree in Food Science, or in Consumer Food Science, or in a food science related discipline such as food engineering, food technology or food safety.
+The two-year research master's, which includes a papers and a thesis year, is for those who have completed a bachelor's degree in Food Science, or in a food science related discipline such as food engineering, food technology or food safety.
 Entry criteria apply.

 Master of Science (MSc) in Food Science

-One year MSc in Food Science or Consumer Food Science - by Thesis only
+One year MSc in Food Science – by thesis only

 Making a formal application